clojure-emacs/squiggly-clojure/README.md

 Please read the documentation for each linter.
 Some of them come with warnings.

+If you don't notice any flycheck annotations, check the first line of the file, to which all catastrophic linting failures (including thrown exceptions) will be attached as errors.

 ### Installation

 The package is available on [Melpa](http://melpa.org/):